My name is Yvette and I am a New Zealand lacemaker. I started making bobbin lace in 2010, and since then it has become my passion.

 Some things (like winding a bobbin, making a half hitch, working a footside edge, laying in a new bobbin when your thread runs out) made so much more sense to me when someone showed me how to do it.
 As a beginner I found these things quite daunting!
 And so was born the idea of this website and blog.

-I feel so blessed to have learnt from the kind and generous lacemakers that I have met over the last six years.
+I feel so blessed to have learnt from the kind and generous lacemakers that I have met over the last eight years.
 I would love to pay it forward by posting some videos and tips about things that might be useful to anyone interested in learning how to make lace.

 I hope you enjoy my website and blog – let’s lace!